eobolo/CollabU/README.md

 3. **Explore the application features**:
    - **Homepage**:
      - HomeHeader: Displays the current page and a dropdown for navigation.
-     - My Group: Shows student's group information or allows creating/joining a group.
+     - My Group: Shows students' group information or allows them to create/join a group.
      - All Groups: Lists all groups based on the student's intake year and month.

    - **Group Features**: